What is negative pressure wound therapy?

 Animal studies have demonstrated that this technique:

-- optimises blood flow in the wound bed
+- Optimises blood flow in the wound bed

-- decreases local tissue swelling
+- Decreases local tissue swelling

-- removes excessive fluid that can slow cell growth and proliferation in the wound bed
+- Removes excessive fluid that can slow cell growth and proliferation in the wound bed

-- decreases numbers of bacteria.
+- Decreases the numbers of bacteria.

-Additionally, intermittent low pressure alters the structure of the cells in the wound bed, triggering a cascade of intracellular signals that increase the rate of cell division and formation of granulation tissue.
+Additionally, intermittent low pressure alters the structure of the cells in the wound bed, triggering a cascade of intracellular signals that increase the rate of cell division and the formation of granulation tissue.